What Does Code P0009 Mean?

-In order for the engine to run smoothly and efficiently, it has to know exactly where the camshaft and crankshaft are in its rotation.
-It does this by monitoring them using the Camshaft Position Sensor(s) and Crankshaft Position Sensor.
+In order for the engine to run smoothly and efficiently, it has to know exactly where the camshaft and crankshaft are in their rotation, as well as relative to each other.
+It does this by monitoring these components using the Camshaft Position Sensor(s) and Crankshaft Position Sensor.
 If the Engine Control Module (ECM) detects that the bank 2 camshaft and crankshaft are not in the correct position, it will trigger code P0009.

 - Check Engine Light